Henry Heath (Mormon pioneer)

 Henry Heath (November 22, 1828 – April 4, 1908) was a Mormon pioneer and lawman in the Utah Territory, United States.

 Family and early childhood

-Henry Heath was born in Hanley, Staffordshire, England on November 22, 1828, the second of five children of John Heath and Barbara Hulme.
-Henry's father was a decorator of fine china.
-His mother was a cook early in her marriage and practiced medicine for a short time.
+Heath was born in Hanley, Staffordshire, England on November 22, 1828, to John Heath and Barbara Hulme.
+He was the second of five children Henry's father was a decorator of fine china, while his mother started out as a cook before practicing medicine for a short time.

 Shortly after Heath's birth in 1828, his father became ill with typhoid fever.
 The illness left John Heath debilitated and unable to practice his trade.
 To supplement the family's income, Barbara Heath bought a bakery.